-Requests under the FOI Act for access to documents in the possession of the Corporation should be accompanied by a \$38.25 application fee (to be paid by cheque or money order).
-Should more than two hours be required to accommodate the FOI request, additional charges may apply, as listed in the South Government's current Freedom of Information (Fees) Notice 2021 at the time of the request.
+Requests under the FOI Act for access to documents in the possession of the Corporation should be accompanied by a \$39.00 application fee (to be paid by cheque or money order).
+Should more than two hours be required to accommodate the FOI request, additional charges may apply, as listed in the government's current Freedom of Information (Fees) Notice 2022 at the time of the request.